karthiknu/eShopOnWeb/README.md

-The **eShopOnWeb** sample is related to the [eShopOnContainers](https://github.com/dotnet/eShopOnContainers) sample application which, in that case, focuses on a microservices/containers-based application architecture.
+The **eShopOnWeb** sample is related to the [eShopOnContainers](https://github.com/dotnet/eShopOnContainers) sample application which focuses on a microservices/containers-based application architecture.
 However, **eShopOnWeb** is much simpler in regards to its current functionality and focuses on traditional Web Application Development with a single deployment.

 > ### VERSIONS
 > #### The `main` branch is currently running ASP.NET Core 8.0.